CULTURAL HERITAGE DIGITISATION / DRUM SCANNING

 Each file is then inspected on a calibrated wide-gamut Eizo display.

-For Slide film the scanner is ICC profile charicterised for faithful colour rendition and for negative film each image is manually inverted using ColorPerfect software.
-Negative scans will appear flat with no clipping so no data on the film is lost and you can then chose what atjustments to make to the scan.
-Alternativly I can provide you with the raw un-inverted negative scan.
+For Slide film the scanner is ICC profile characterised for faithful colour rendition and for negative film each image is manually inverted using ColorPerfect software.
+Negative scans will appear flat with no clipping so no data present on the film is lost leaving the decisions on how to work on the look of the file to the client.
+Alternatively I can provide you with the raw un-inverted negative scan.

 Files are provided as 16-bit TIFF or PSB format files with either Gray Gamma 2.2, eciRGBv2, AdobeRGB or ProPhotoRGB (depending on your preference and the appropriate colourspace for the actual gamut of the image) embedded sent via an FTP client or on a memory stick.